-After leaving Stirling for Glasgow Airport at 4 am, flying into London, squeezing in as much sightseeing as possible during the day and not landing in Sardinia until just before 9 pm, I was absolutely knackered by the time I got to my accommodation in Cagliari.
+After leaving Stirling for Glasgow Airport at 4 am, flying into London and squeezing in as much sightseeing as possible during the day, and then not landing in Sardinia until just before 9 pm, I was absolutely knackered by the time I got to my accommodation in Cagliari.
 Luckily for me, the B&B I had picked turned out to be like staying at a stylish mate’s house, whose fridge is always full.
-To top it off, the owner Andreas informed me that my room had been upgraded from a single to double suite, with a great view of the city and the sea.
+To top it off, the owner, Andreas, informed me that my room had been upgraded from a single to double suite, with a great view of the city and the sea.

 I’d chosen B&B Art Rooms because of its location – near the airport for arriving at night, in the city centre, within walking distance of Cagliari Cathedral and the other main sights – and because the pictures of the rooms on booking.com looked a bit…different.

 I’d jumped in a taxi at Cagliari Elmas Airport and thought that my bad Italian had resulted in the driver dropping me off at the wrong place…a narrow back street with what seemed like only residential apartments until I spotted an arty sign next to a buzzer box.

 I buzzed in and (tiredly) climbed to the second floor, where Andreas was waiting to greet me.
 I was pretty grateful that his English was good – my brain wasn’t working well enough by this point to attempt much Italian.
 Andreas chatted away and showed me around the kitchen/communal area – a big open space with bright walls and artwork everywhere (as the name would suggest!).
 The kitchen was surprisingly well stocked and he explained that he wouldn’t cook breakfast in the morning but that all the guests are welcome to help themselves to any food and drink at any point.
 He then asked if I liked “real” coffee, proceeded to show me how the coffee maker worked and told me I could use his favourite cup in the morning (bless!)